en_USEnglish

 Installation on Linux

-To install React Native on Linux, you can use npm by executing the following commands in your terminal:
+To install React Native on Linux, you can use npm by running the following commands in your terminal:

 sudo apt-get update